hokkyss/semi-github/README.md

-# Getting Started with Create React App
+# Getting Started with React Native with Expo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [expo](https://docs.expo.io/).

 ## Prerequisites

 - expo-cli
   > `npm install -g expo-cli`
-- Expo Go
+- Expo in Android Device
   ![App](./img/expo.jpg)

 ## Setup

 - `npm install`
-- `expo start`

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `expo start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [Expo Developer Tools](http://localhost:19002/) to view it in the browser.

+Scan the QR Code with Expo in your Android Device.\
-The page will reload if you make edits.\
+The app will reload everytime you make changes to your code. \
-You will also see any lint errors in the console.
+Errors will be shown in terminal and in [Expo Developer Tools](http://localhost:19002/).

 ## Learn More